KQAC: Change in ownership

+Adding listeners

 Over the 2015-2016 year, All Classical saw a 22% increase in weekly cumulative listeners according to data published by the Radio Research Consortium and Nielsen Audio.

-As of 2018, All Classical grew its audience by 35% in the past four years, and the station has the largest per capita market share of any classical music station in the country.
+As of 2018, All Classical grew its audience by 35% over the preceding four years.
+The station has the largest per capita market share of any classical music station in the country.

-ICAN

-On April 15, 2019, KQAC launched ICAN (International Children's Arts Network) on its HD2 subchannel (along with KQHR and KQOC's HD2 subchannels).
+On April 15, 2019, KQAC launched "ICAN", the International Children's Arts Network.
+The network is heard on KQAC's HD2 subchannel.
+The same is true for KQHR and KQOC's HD2 subchannels.

+In August 2023, the radio station announced a rebranding from "All Classical Portland" to "All Classical Radio."
+The reason was to reflect the station's "flourishing global reach."

+KOIN Tower

+In December 2024, All Classical completed its move from the Hampton Opera Center to the KOIN Tower in Downtown Portland.
+The new facility covers 15,000 square feet (1,400 square meters), 3,000 sq. ft. more than its previous home, and more room to develop content for its 24-hour classical programming streaming worldwide.

+In addition to state-of-the-art broadcast and recording studios, the new headquarters also include a 100-seat performance hall and an acoustically-sealed-off production studio for podcasts and rehearsals.
+The price tag was $11 million.
+Donations included the largest grant in the station's 40-year history, $750,000 from the M.J.
+Murdock Charitable Trust of Vancouver.

 Repeater stations

 The station launched its first repeater, KQHR 90.1 FM, in the Hood River area in 2001.
-KQHR is the first radio station in the Columbia River Gorge with HD digital transmission.
+KQHR is the first radio station in the Columbia River Gorge to have HD digital transmission.

-In May 2008, the station launched its second repeater station, KQOC 88.1 FM, rebroadcasting its signal in Lincoln City and Newport on the Oregon coast.
+In May 2008, the station launched its second repeater station, KQOC 88.1 FM in Gleneden Beach.
+It rebroadcasts KQAC's programming in Lincoln City and Newport on the Oregon coast.
 The KQOC signal reaches Tillamook and Cannon Beach to the north and Yachats to the south.
-KQOC Gleneden Beach moved to a new 150-foot tower and commenced broadcasting with a stronger signal January 17, 2013.